Establishing a start-up is no easy feat, and every start-up requires a lot of groundwork and careful research.

 That means that you miss out on a broader view of the economy, environment, and society and missed available components.

 - The market is somewhat ignored.

-It is only about the company's overview, and it does not consider the competitive arena or larger market/technology trends
+It is only about the company's overview, and it does not consider the competitive arena or more significant market/technology trends

 - Not supported by facts

 The business model is created with many assumptions, but one must not take them as facts, and these assumptions must be tested.

 Now that we've understood what each term means and how they work, it is time to see how to put them together.
 Many entrepreneurs take one approach and stick to it, but we would recommend that, first and foremost, you do some experiments and see what works best for you.
 Search for examples of business plans and business model canvas and read through them.
 Try to see what makes sense and what is redundant.
 Once you have a good "feel" on how these two documents can describe a business, we recommend you do the following: